fecgov/fecfile-web-api/performance-testing/README.md

 # Quick Start

-1. Run the following data load management command in the environment to test against using the user email address you wish to be assigned to the new committee (optional additional command arguments as desired):
+1. Run the following data load management command in the environment to test against using the user email address you wish to be assigned to the new committees (optional additional command arguments as desired):
    `./manage.py gen_locust_load_test_data <user_email>`
-2. Login to FECFile in the environment to test against and select the test committee from step 1.
-3. Open the network tab and copy the `sessionid` and `csrftoken` cookie header values from any post-authenticate API call to use later.
-NOTE: Please do not logout at any point or these values will be invalidated for use.
-4. Update the `locust-leader` and `locust-follower` sections in `docker-compose.yml`.
-   Replace the `OIDC_SESSION_ID` and `CSRF_TOKEN` environment variable values with the `sessionid` and `csrftoken` cookie values (respectively) copied in step 3.
-5. Run Locust locally using the following command (you may not need `sudo`).
+2. Run Locust locally using the following command (you may not need `sudo`).
 You may need to add the `--force-recreate` flag if you are having trouble with your
    containers:
    `sudo docker compose --profile locust up`
-6. Open a browser to http://localhost:8089 and begin testing.
+3. Open a browser to http://localhost:8089 and begin testing.
-7. Once you are done testing, you may wish to cleanup the load test data created in step 3 using the following management command (committee `C33333333` is the default used):
+4. Once you are done testing, you may wish to cleanup the load test data created in step 3 using the following management command:
    `./manage.py delete_committee_account <committee_account_id>`

 # Locust Testing detailed instructions